Albert Park (SA)

 Health performance in Albert Park is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Albert Park faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Albert Park faces significant health challenges as per AreaSearch's assessment.

-Both younger and older age cohorts exhibit notable prevalence of common health conditions.
-Approximately 51% (~964 people) of Albert Park residents have private health cover, which is relatively low compared to other areas.
-Mental health issues and arthritis are the most prevalent medical conditions in Albert Park, affecting 10.2 and 7.7% of residents respectively.
-Conversely, 66.1% of residents claim to be completely free from medical ailments, compared to 67.9% across Greater Adelaide.
-Working-age residents in Albert Park have a higher-than-average prevalence of chronic health conditions.
-As of the assessment date, 15.6% (295 people) of Albert Park's population is aged 65 and over, lower than the 19.3% recorded in Greater Adelaide.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Approximately 51% (~932 people) of residents have private health cover, which is relatively low compared to other areas.
+Mental health issues impact 10.2% of residents, while arthritis affects 7.7%.
+Conversely, 66.1% declare themselves completely clear of medical ailments, lower than the 67.9% across Greater Adelaide.
+Working-age residents have an above-average prevalence of chronic health conditions.
+The area has 15.7% (287 people) of residents aged 65 and over, lower than the 19.2% in Greater Adelaide.
+Health outcomes among seniors present challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health